Jump to section

 Simplified App Building

 In the app editor, a new option at the top of the interface lets app builders add translations in Tulip’s more than 20 supported languages.
-These supported languages include: Bulgarian, Czech, Danish, German, Greek, English, Spanish, Estonian, Finnish, French, Hungarian, Indonesian, Italian, Japanese, Lithuanian, Latvian, Dutch, Polish, Portuguese, Portuguese (Brazilian), Romanian, Russian, Slovak, Slovenian, Swedish, Turkish, and Chinese.
+These supported languages include: Bulgarian, Czech, Danish, German, Greek, English, Spanish, Estonian, Finnish, French, Hungarian, Indonesian, Italian, Japanese, Korean, Lithuanian, Latvian, Norwegian, Dutch, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Swedish, Turkish, Ukrainian, and Chinese.

 App builders can input translations manually for text, widget components, table headers, and table descriptions.
 Visual indicators assist app builders in seeing what text needs a translation.
 As apps change, app builders can update all of the translations in the same place.

 If a translation has been added by the app builder, when a user signs in to an app, the app will automatically display in that user’s default language.
 By supporting operations with translated versions of their apps, they can focus on the tasks ahead of them and continue to be successful.